fmachanda/PyProject/README.md

 `uav/uav.py` runs the UAV
-`uav/xpio.py` runs the connection with X-Plane 12 and simulates UAV components
+`uav/xpio.py` runs the connection with X-Plane 12 and simulates UAV components `uav/flightplan.json` contains customizable waypoints, altitudes, and speeds data that is followed by the autopilot during flight

-`gcs/gui.py` runs a GCS window
+`gcs/gui_v2.py` runs a GCS window
 `gcs/gcs.py` can be used as a [CLI](#gcs-command-line-interface) if imported in a python terminal

 `fmuas-xp` contains the X-Plane aircraft files

-`common/config.ini` contains changeable settings for UAV and GCS instances
+`common/config.ini` contains changeable settings for the UAV and GCS

 `common/key.py` contains the shared custom key used by MAVLINK connections
 > The `KEY = ...` line in `key.py` can be changed to any desired MAVLINK key (must be length 25).
-If using separate folders for GCS and UAV instances, ensure that this key is the same for both.
+If using separate files for GCS and UAV, ensure that this key is the same for both.

 **Important:** `common/public_regulated_data_types/` is a git [submodule][prdt-link] that must be initialized for scripts to work